Articles & News

 - Batch production is highly controllable

-Before formulating your freeze dried product, there are several analytical techniques which should be employed in order to create an optimum freeze drying cycle for your formulation.
+Before you get onto formulating your freeze dried product, there are several analytical techniques which you should employ to create an optimum freeze drying cycle for your formulation.

 How To Ensure Your Freeze Dried Formulation Will Be Compatible With Your API

-The first, and most crucial stage is to identify the critical temperatures for the primary drying phase of your freeze drying cycle.
+First and foremost, you need to identify the critical temperatures for the primary drying phase of your freeze drying cycle.
 This is (as the name suggests) one of the most important factors that will affect your final product.

 If you freeze dry your formulation above its critical temperature it can lead to: